 - GRA Applications are due Feb.
 1st and will be accepted until all positions are filled.

 - Contract offers are conditional, pending acceptance into a graduate degree program.

 - Applicants are expected to make a two-year commitment; however, performance will be reviewed during the first year.

 A limited number of assistantships are available to graduate students who desire to work in a specific department of the Graduate School.
 The duties include clerical work, test grading, classroom or research assistance, and so forth.
 Pay is on an hourly basis up to ten hours per week.
 Second year students are given preference.

 Complete the Application for Graduate Academic Assistantship (PDF) to apply.

-Graduate Assistant (GA) positions are also available at HoneyRock, Outdoor Center For Leadership Development of Wheaton College, through the Outdoor and Adventure Leadership concentration.
+Graduate Assistant (GA) positions are also available at HoneyRock, Outdoor Center For Leadership Development of Wheaton College, through the M.A. in Outdoor and Adventure Leadership.
 They are designed to sharpen the skills of ministry practitioners, equipping them to be exceptional leaders for the Christian outdoor, adventure, and camp ministry movements, and the church.
+Apply here.